trustathsh/ironvas/README.md

 Configuration
 =============
-To setup the binary package you need to import the OpenVAS and MAP server certificates into `ironvas.jks`.
+To setup the binary package you need to import the OpenVAS, AMQP-Server(optional) and MAP server certificates into `ironvas.jks`.
 On a Ubuntu installation of OpenVAS you can find the OpenVAS certificate in `/var/lib/openvas/CA/servercert.pem`.
 If you want to use ironvas with irond the keystores of both are configured with ready-to-use testing certificates.